wp-plugins/instagram-feed/README.txt

 7. The Instagram Feed plugin Settings pages

 == Changelog ==
+= 1.3.5 =
+* Fix: Reverted the 'prop' function introduced in the last update back to 'attr' as prop isn't supported in older versions of jQuery
+* Fix: Removed the image load function as it was causing images not to be displayed for some users

 = 1.3.4 =
 * Fix: Used the photo caption to add a more descriptive alt tag to the images
 * Fix: Images are now only displayed once they're fully loaded